 “They try to stay fit and healthy by walking, taking the stairs and doing groceries.
 We are extending our TomTom Touch range with this accessible fitness tracker to help more people understand how fit they are and inspire them to take that first step towards a more active lifestyle.”

 The predecessor device was launched at IFA in September last year and is the first fitness tracker with the ability to analyze your body composition from the wrist.
-It received mixed reviews and is currently averaging 3.0 out of 5 stars on Amazon.
+It received mixed reviews on Amazon.
 Detecting body composition is difficult enough for smart scales, doing it from the wrist is another challenge altogether.

 Essential reading: Touch fitness tracker knows just how fat you really are